feizc/Patch-Cap/README.md

 # Patch-IC
-A image path-based Transformer for image captioning
+A image patch-based Transformer for image captioning

+(224, 224) visual transformer for feature extraction